CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/NET.3.1 routers and switches.md

 It must be regulated, who may access a router or switch.
 ONLY ONCE as many access rights must be granted as are required for the respective tasks (minimum principle).
 Unused user accounts MUST be removed.
 It MUST be ensured that administrator rights (or root rights) are only used when necessary.

-#### NET.3.1.A4 Protection of administration interfaces
+#### NET.3.1.A4 Protection of the administration interfaces

 All administration and management accesses of the routers and switches MUST be restricted to individual source IP addresses or address ranges.
-It MUST be ensured that it is not possible to access the administration interfaces directly from untrusted networks.
+It MUST be ensured that it is not possible to access the administration interfaces directly from non-trusted networks.

 To administer and monitor routers and switches, sufficiently encrypted protocols should be used.
-If unencrypted and thus insecure protocols are still used, a separate administration network (out-of-band management) MUST be used for the administration.
+If unencrypted and therefore insecure protocols are still used, a separate administration network (out-of-band management) MUST be used for the administration.
 The management interfaces and administration connections MUST be protected by a separate firewall.
 Suitable time limits MUST be specified for the interfaces.

 All services not required for the management interface MUST be deactivated.
 If a network component has a dedicated hardware interface, unauthorized access to it MUST be prevented.

 #### NET.3.1.A5 Protection against fragmentation attacks

-At the router and Layer 3 switch, protections MUST be enabled to fend off both IPv4 and IPv6 fragmentation attacks.#### NET.3.1.A6 Emergency access to routers and switches
+At the router and Layer 3 switch, protections MUST be enabled to fend off both IPv4 and IPv6 fragmentation attacks.
+#### NET.3.1.A6 Emergency Access to Routers and Switches

 It MUST always be possible for administrators to directly access routers and switches so that they can continue to be administered locally, even if the entire network fails.